MathisHammel/kara71.github.io/_posts/2019-04-07-SpamAndFlags-Fermat.md

 ![decomp0]({{ site.baseurl }}/images/2019-04-spamandflags/decomp0.png)

-Then, we use distributivity of multiplication over the addition.
-This is the complicated term which says (a + b + c + d) * x = a*x + b*x + c*x + d*x.
+Then, we use the *distributivity of multiplication over the addition*.
+This is a complicated term which means (a + b + c + d) * x = a*x + b*x + c*x + d*x.

 ![distrib0]({{ site.baseurl }}/images/2019-04-spamandflags/distrib0.png)

 We now have 4 terms to compute and add together.
 The fourth term is trivial to compute, and the others aren't too hard either : in the same way you can multiply 156246 * 1000 = 156246000, you can multiply any binary number by a power of two by adding the right amount of zeros to its right.
-In binary arithmetics, it is more common to see it as "shifting the number to the left" instead of "adding zeros to the right", but it's really the same thing.
+In binary arithmetic, it is more common to see it as "shifting the number to the left" instead of "adding zeros to the right", but it's really the same thing.

 When all four terms have been computed, we add them together through simple binary addition which I won't detail :